+This is one time that it's best to keep to yourself.
 Don't share drinking glasses or utensils with other family members.
 Use your own glass or disposable cups when you or someone else is sick.
 Label the cup or glass with the name of the person with the cold.

-5. Steer clear of colds.
+5. Steer clear of people who are sick.

-Avoid close contact with anyone who has a cold.
+Practice social distancing by avoiding close contact with anyone who has a cold.